-- whenever a 16-bit data is pushed onto the stack. - After successive push operations, when the stack pointer contains 0000H, any attempt to further push the data to the stack will result in stack overflow. - Each PUSH operation decrements the SP by 2.
+- After successive push operations, when the stack pointer contains 0000H, any attempt to further push the data to the stack will result in stack overflow. - Each PUSH operation decrements the SP by 2.
 While Each POP operation increments the SP by 2.